Mandarin Chinese online slang buzzwords

 I’m too south

-南nán(South) is used to replaced 难nán(difficult), in another popular line people use to self-mock their difficulties in life: 我太南了Wǒ tài nán le.
+南nán(South) is used to replace 难nán(difficult), is another popular line people use to self-mock their difficulties in life: 我太南了Wǒ tài nán le.

 Example: